TilBlechschmidt/NAK-TFL-CookieBanners/src/04_parameters.md

 ## Twitter^[[Twitter snapshot](https://web.archive.org/web/20200803100018/https%3A%2F%2Ftwitter.com%2Fi%2Fmoments)]

 The last page is a social network with a semi-compliant grey on black banner which notifies the user that they will be tracked if they continue (ref. [@fig:snapshot-twitter]).
 It covers a paltry 5% of the screen.
-While they do not track before the user navigates around the site, they are not providing a means of rejecting tracking and have an implicit accept^[Although they keep the banner around until the user actively dismisses it as opposed to Flüge.de] which is strictly speaking non-compliant.
+While they do not track before the user navigates around the site, they are not providing a means of rejecting tracking and have an implicit accept^[Although on Twitter they keep the banner around until the user actively dismisses it as opposed to Fluege.de where it is dismissed automatically] which is strictly speaking non-compliant.

-**Assignment:** To complete this task the user has to visit a user's profile and search for the age of the latest tweet.
+**Assignment:** To complete this task the user has to visit a users profile and search for the age of the latest tweet.
 While rather simplistic, this task shows whether the user interacts with the banner before it is too late.

 <!-- markdownlint-enable MD024 -->